Happytreat/MeloSpace/content/notes/farm-2015/index.md

 **FaRM:**
 - Still a research prototype, to explore potential of RDMA
 - All replicas are in the same data center
-- (One-sided) RDMA restructs design options: Uses OCC
+- (One-sided) RDMA restricts design options: Uses OCC
 - Performance: 58us for simple transactions (100x faster than Spanner r/w transactions)

 They target different bottlenecks: (to be elaborated more in Section [#](#how-does-farm-get-high-performance))